-7.3 We may use information about criminal proceedings relating to you to decide whether to enter into a facility with you or a Connected Company or Your Supplier (we will generally not do this if you have a criminal prosecution, for fraud prevention/anti-money laundering purposes and to fulfil our legal and regulatory obligations.
+7.3 We may use information about criminal proceedings relating to you to decide whether to enter into a facility with you or a Connected Company, for fraud prevention/anti-money laundering purposes and to fulfil our legal and regulatory obligations.

 7.4 More information about our lawful basis for processing your personal information is contained in section 5 above.

 8.1 We will share personal information with other Bibby Group Companies and with other third parties where we need to do that to make products and services available to you, to market products and services to you, to meet or enforce a legal obligation or where it is fair and reasonable for us to do so.
 We will only share your personal information to the extent needed for those purposes.